-Overall, the Federal actions analyzed in this Draft EIS under Alternatives 2, 3, and 4 along with other reasonably foreseeable future actions, are anticipated to result in a reduction of route options for users and cumulative effects on visitor access in the analysis area.
-The actions that would have the greatest contribution to these cumulative effects are the completion of the Comprehensive Travel and Transportation Management Plan for the BLM St. George Field Office in

-Washington County, the management of proposed Zone 6 and the proposed SGFO RMP Amendments, and construction of the Northern Corridor through the Red Cliffs NCA.
+Overall, the Federal actions analyzed in this EIS under Alternatives 2, 3, and 4 along with other reasonably foreseeable future actions, are anticipated to result in a reduction of route options for users and cumulative effects on visitor access in the analysis area.
+The actions that would have the greatest contribution to these cumulative effects are the completion of the Comprehensive Travel and Transportation Management Plan for the BLM St. George Field Office in Washington County, management of proposed Zone 6 and the proposed SGFO RMP Amendments, construction of the Western Corridor, and construction of the Northern Corridor through the Red Cliffs NCA.

-3.28.1.17 National Conservation Area
+3.28.18 National Conservation Area

-The cumulative impacts of past and present actions, the proposed action, and reasonably foreseeable future actions on the Red Cliffs NCA's objects and values are described in other resource sections as indicated in Table 3.18-1.
+The cumulative impacts of past and present actions, the proposed action, and reasonably foreseeable future actions on the Red Cliffs NCA's objects and values are described in other cumulative resource sections as indicated in Table 3.28-3.